-This text may be purchased in electronic form through an online resource know as CourseSmart.
-Students can access the complete text online through their browsers at approximately one-half the cost of a traditional text.
+This text may be purchased in electronic form through an online resource known as CourseSmart.
+Students can access the complete text online at a lower cost than the traditional text.
 In addition, purchasing the eTextbook allows students to use CourseSmart's web tools, which include full text search, notes, and highlighting, and email tools for sharing notes among classmates.
 More information can be found at www.CourseSmart.com.